Visualization meditation is a way of focusing the mind on our goals so we can be successful in life.

 You want to get toned.
 Right now you could stand to lose a few pounds.
 Visualize the “story” or “logical sequence of events” that will lead from where you are right now to where you want to be.
 And include the problems.

-Heidi Grant Halvorson Ph.D tells us, “People who spend too much time fantasizing about the wonderful future that awaits them don’t have enough gas left in the tank to actually get there.
+Heidi Grant Halvorson Ph.D tells THE DAILY MEDITATION, “People who spend too much time fantasizing about the wonderful future that awaits them don’t have enough gas left in the tank to actually get there.

 “You can cultivate a more realistically optimistic outlook by combining confidence in your ability to succeed with an honest assessment of the challenges that await you.
 Don’t visualize success—visualize the steps you will take in order to make success happen.”